frogm0uth/keyboard-firmware/kyria-rsthd-prime/docs/comborolls.md

 in `rules.mk`.
 In this case, `comboroll.c` is compiled in.

-This only supports two trigger keys and is less flexible in terms of what it can output (you can't use it to activate a modifier, for example), but the behavior with normal characters is better for the rolling typing described in this note.
+This only supports two trigger keys and is less flexible in terms of what it can output (you can't use it to activate a modifier, for example), but the behavior with normal characters is usually better for the rolling typing described in this note.

 It's also more space-efficient, so I don't have to turn anything else off to fit it into a Pro Micro.